pielegacy/scion/README.md

 # Scion

-A collection of Lambda functions to support Tithe app's buylist generation functionality.
+A collection of services and utilities for working with Magic the Gathering singles purchasing data.

+## Project - Scion.Lambda.Advisor

+Part of the Scion.Lambda solution, used for queuing SQS messages with set codes for syncing in Scion.Lambda.Wizard.

+## Project - Scion.Lambda.Artificer

+A basic database migration Lambda, utilizes fluent migrations to scaffold database structure.

+## Project - Scion.Lambda.Wizard

+Bulk load MTG singles data into a Postgres database.

-## Project Overview - scion-lambda
+## Project - Scion.Oracle

-This lambda is used for syncing buying information into a Dynamo DB.
+Use Playwight to load LGS pricing into a Postgres database.